AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 # User Authentication Implementation Guide

 The following guide goes over finer implementation details for user authentication credentials.
-At the end of the guide is a list of suggested industry-standard OAuth2 libraries.
-Before you proceed, we recommend you become familiar with the 3-legged OAuth in our [user authentication guide](./index.md).
+At the end of the guide is a list of recommended industry-standard OAuth2 libraries.
+Before you proceed, we recommend you become familiar with the 3-legged OAuth flow in our [user authentication guide](./index.md).

 ## User authentication credential types